edap/edap.github.com/_posts/2014-01-20-ruby-perftools.md

 * or you can profile multiple request that has the same URL, always with curl, appending the `times` options at the end of the:
 `curl http://localhost:3000/foobar?profile=true&times=3`
 The option directly added in the call overwrites that defined in config/application.rb.
+Other interesting options are `frequency`, that set how many times pro second a sample has to be caught(default), and `mode`, that defines the focus of the profiler, as default on the CPU.
-Other interesting options are `frequency` and `mode`, have a look here for more information [options in rack-perftools_profiler](https://github.com/bhb/rack-perftools_profiler#options)
+Have a look here for more information [options in rack-perftools_profiler](https://github.com/bhb/rack-perftools_profiler#options)

 #### Rspec
 It is possible to profile the test suite adding this to your spec_helper, [via StackOverflow](http://stackoverflow.com/questions/9680481/how-to-profile-rspec-with-perftools-and-bundler)